 January 6, 2014

+After this first homework, we should all know now the detail of information expected of us.
+The author of this report has a solid grasp on testing means.
+However, the author should consider more practice on other tests so that they include more detail.

+44/80 = 11/20

 Written problems: To be submitted as a MS-Word compatible email attachment to semerson@uw.edu by 9:30 am on Monday, January 13, 2014.
 See the instructions for peer grading of the homework that are posted on the web pages.